hashbangcode/javascript-sorting-exercise/README.md

-# Javascript Sorting Algorithms Exercise
+# JavaScript Sorting Algorithms Exercise

 This project sets up an environment ready for two sorting algorithms to be created.